p33rs/lastfm-client/README.md

 }
 ```
 If a response ever comes back with an invalid session key error, clear the session key from your database.

-## Todo:
-- More storage adapters and a method of choosing which to use.
-- The storage adapter isn't working reliably.
-It's a problem with the way I'm configuring it.
-Help!